 Throughout her research, Lundquist has found the employment of remote sensing techniques and unmanned aircraft systems to be valuable.

-During the 2010, 2011, and 2013 Crop/Wind Experiments, which brought together investigators and students from CU’s ATOC and AES Departments, NREL, NCAR, the National Laboratory for Agriculture and the Environment, and scientists from Iowa State University, researchers used wind-profiling lidar systems to measure and understand how turbine wakes change with stability of the atmosphere.
+Over the course of three years of Crop/Wind Experiments, which brought together investigators and students from CU’s ATOC and AES Departments, NREL, NCAR, the National Laboratory for Agriculture and the Environment, and scientists from Iowa State University, researchers used wind-profiling lidar systems to measure and understand how turbine wakes change with stability of the atmosphere.
 This information was then used to assess the impact of wind turbines on nearby surface temperatures.
 Lundquist explains:

 Since her time at Lawrence Livermore National Lab working with summer undergraduate students, Lundquist has possessed a passion for teaching.
 This passion, in turn, attracted her to CU: